ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 keywords: ballerina, observability, metrics, tracing, logs, prometheus, grafana, jaeger, elastic
 permalink: /learn/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-the-elastic-stack/
 active: observing-your-application-with-prometheus-grafana-and-jaeger-and-the-elastic-stack
-intro: Observability is a measure of how well the internal states of a system can be inferred from knowledge of its external outputs.
+intro: Observability is a measure of how well the internal states of a system can be inferred from the knowledge of its external outputs.
 redirect_from:
   - /learn/how-to-observe-ballerina-code
   - /learn/how-to-observe-ballerina-code/